 These are split into three different types of Stamp duty.
 The first, Stamp duty land tax is applicable if you rent or buy premises, and can catch small businesses out when they are first establishing roots.

 The second, Stamp duty reserve tax, may apply when you purchase shares or other securities electronically.

 The third, simply known as ‘Stamp duty’, is payable when you (or your company) buys shares, and completes a stock transfer form.

 This guide looks at the potential impact of the tax on your business.

 The first, which relates to property, is the one you will be familiar with when you purchase residential property.

-Even if you aren’t liable to pay Stamp duty on your business premises, you have to declare all purchases of freehold property, or leasehold property where the lease was seven years or over, to Her Majesty’s Revenue and Customs (HMRC).
+Even if you aren’t liable to pay Stamp duty on your business premises, you have to declare all purchases of freehold property, or leasehold property where the lease was seven years or over, to HMRC.